consint/Tumult/README.md

 # Tumult
 Tumult makes noise.
 Tumult texturizes, accentuates and adds warmth and age.
 Tumult comes with 50 hand-picked noises.
 You can play them raw, let them follow your sounds, or duck them away.
-It comes with an 5-band EQ that lets you shape the noises to your liking.
+Tumult comes with an 5-band EQ that lets you shape the noises to your liking.
 Tumult is a free and open source 64bit VST3 effect plugin for Linux and Windows.

 Download the latest version here: https://github.com/consint/Tumult/releases/